-Hilary recently began writing fiction and has been shortlisted for a number of prestigious awards including The McLaverty, Fish and New Writer prizes as well as being a winner of the Irish Times/ Powers short story competition.
+For her fiction work, she recently received three Literature Awards from The Arts Council of Ireland.
+Her short fiction has been shortlisted for a number of prestigious awards including The McLaverty, Fish and New Writer prizes as well as being a winner of the Irish Times/ Powers short story competition.